yosemitebandit/whenpress/readme.md

 nor have I updated them..so they don't work

-### xbee and micropython
+### the hardware device (xbee) and micropython
 - for code to auto-start on xbee, the module must be named `main.py`
 - have to put `urequests` in `lib/` on the device fs
 - hw interrupts are not available on the xbee dev board, have to use polling for the on-device button :/
-- getting started guide with all the right settings: https://cdn.sparkfun.com/assets/f/2/a/2/5/OEM__Digi__recommended_getting_started_guide_-_Xbee_Cellular1.pdf
+- the xbee getting started guide with all the right settings: https://cdn.sparkfun.com/assets/f/2/a/2/5/OEM__Digi__recommended_getting_started_guide_-_Xbee_Cellular1.pdf